TanX4503/hn-thread-intelligence-tool/README.md

 - Clone the repo onto your device: $ git clone https://github.com/TanX4503/hn-thread-intelligence-tool
 - Install the groq module: pip install groq
+- Setup an environment variable under the name GROQ_API_KEY and set its value to your Groq API Key which can be taken from console.groq.com
 - Run main.py locally on your device

 # Dependancies used and Requirements